bio-tools/biotoolsSchemaDocs/information_requirement.rst

 Adherence to some of guidelines is verified by automated QC checks within bio.tools, whereas others must be verified by manual inspection.

-The standard provides a basis for labelling of bio.tools entries in various ways.
-If and how to use labels is currently `under discussion <https://github.com/bio-tools/biotoolsSchema/issues/77>`_
+The standard provides a basis for labelling of bio.tools entries in various ways:

 * label of *entry completeness* (from "PATCHY" through to "COMPREHENSIVE")
 * label indicating whether an entry had been manually inspected
 * label indicating whether an entry conforms to the guidelines, passing both the automated and manual checks ("Verified" label and stamped with date of verification and last update)
 * label of overall *entry quality* (from "NEEDS TO IMPROVE" through to "EXCELLENT") conflating notions above

+If and how to use labels is currently `under discussion <https://github.com/bio-tools/biotoolsSchema/issues/77>`_.

 .. image:: information_standard.png

 Why is a standard needed at all?